alanbjohnston/CubeSatSim/spreadsheet/readme.txt

 This spreadsheet is for analyzing the CubeSatSim APRS and CW telemetry ONLY.
+Note that this spreadsheet is based on the original AMSAT OSCAR 7 AO-7 Morse Code Telemetry Decoder spreadsheet: https://www.amsat.org/amsat/ftp/software/spreadsheet/AO7tlmSS.xls

 The best telemetry for the CubeSatSim is FSK which uses the AMSAT FoxTelem software to automatically demodulate, decode, and graph the data.